-Source owners are not required to sign a consent order and agreement or a letter agreement to resolve past or future violations; however, the Department intends to take criminal and/or civil action to resolve exceedances of standards for which an agreement has not been reached.
-Generally, a consent order and agreement will be negotiated only when corrective steps are required such as, operational hardware changes or new CEMS installations.
-Otherwise, a letter agreement will be used to settle penalties indicated by this policy.
+Source owners are not required to sign a Consent Order and Agreement or a Consent Assessment of Civil Penalty to resolve past or future violations; however, the Department intends to take criminal and/or civil action to resolve exceedances of standards for which an agreement has not been reached.
+Generally, a Consent Order and Agreement will be used when corrective steps are required such as operational hardware changes or new CEMS installations.
+Otherwise, a Consent Assessment of Civil Penalty will be used to settle penalties indicated by this policy.
 The various leniency factors built into this policy are applicable only to agreement settlements.
-They have no applicability in litigation.
+They have no applicability in adversarial litigation.